How to Grind Coffee Beans Without a Grinder: 6 Simple Ways (with your hands)

 According to Scott Rao, one of the most influential voices in the coffee industry, grind consistency and uniformity are critical to producing the best cup of coffee.
 A consistent grind not only helps evenly extract the desirable flavors from your coffee, but it also helps ensure that each cup you brew is as delicious as the last one.
 An inconsistent grind has a tendency to over-extract some grounds, under-extract others, and can leave the coffee with a “chalky” aftertaste.

 If you do not have a grinder, the best way to reach a consistent grind in your coffee beans is to grind or crush only a few beans at a time.
-This gives you a much greater measure of control over how finely you grind your coffee, as well as a visual cue for the texture and fineness you’re aiming for.
-For a truly uniform grind, go slowly and take care to repeat the same movements, whether you’re using a rolling pin or a blender.
+This gives you a much greater measure of control over how fine you make your grounds, as well as a visual cue for the texture and fineness you’re aiming for.
+For a truly uniform grind, go slowly and take care to repeat the same movements, whether you’re using a knife or a blender.

-If you are not able to achieve a uniformly fine texture in your grounds, consider a brewing method like the French Press, which is known to perform better with a coarser grind and is more tolerant of inconsistencies.
+If you are not able to achieve a uniformly fine texture in your grounds, consider brewing your coffee using the French Press, which is known to perform better with a coarser grind and is more tolerant of inconsistencies.
 And as with so many things, repetition is the key to improvement.